 Children and young people who experience significant challenges in managing their blood glucose levels, particularly those who have difficulty identifying symptoms of hypoglycaemia, will gain the greatest clinical benefit from subsidised CGM technology.

 Media release on the announcement by the Minister for Health Minister, Greg Hunt.

-FreeStyle Libre Flash Glucose Monitoring SystemThe Department is conducting an evaluation of the FreeStyle Libre Flash Glucose Monitoring (FGM) product to consider its suitability for subsidisation under the NDSS.
-This evaluation is expected to be finalised in early 2018.
+FreeStyle Libre Flash Glucose Monitoring SystemThe Department of Health has undertaken an evaluation of the FreeStyle Libre product to consider its suitability for subsidisation through the NDSS.

 There are no changes to the cost or types of products available under the NDSS, but the way you access these products may have changed.
 You can still access NDSS products through your local participating NDSS community pharmacy.
 At present there are over 5,000 community pharmacies which are NDSS Access Points across Australia.
 You can find your nearest NDSS pharmacy by calling the NDSS Helpline on 1300 136 588, or by using the online locator tool at http://osd.ndss.com.au/search/.